harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 To verify, use `terraform plan -var-file=local.tfvars` now.
 Terraform should print something matching the following picture:

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-3.png"
-title="Terraform Plan: Merged Tags" caption="Terraform Plan: Merged Tags" %}
+title="Terraform Guide for Azure: Merged Tags" caption="Terraform Plan: Merged Tags" %}

 The `tags` variable isn't overwritten, the values from `default` and those from `local.tfvars` are merged (in case of looking at a `map` variable).
 However, if both maps contain the same `key`, the `value` from the `.tfvars` file is used.